 spark-shell program by running the following command from the Spark project directory.
 In the interactive shell you can manipulate data from various sources, in this case, it will be the local file system.

-Integrating Alluxio and Spark
+Integrating Alluxio and Spark for Caching

 Spark needs an Alluxio client jar which let’s Spark programs talk with Alluxio; this is the point of integration between the two systems.
 Specify it with the